 Based on an initial inventory carried out in 2017, Vincent Prié and his colleagues are undertaking to produce a complete photograph of the river's biodiversity.
-This expedition is part of the Vigilife - Sentinel riversan ambitious programme of biodiversity inventories on a global scale.
-The first expedition in this programme took place from 8 to 30 November 2021, and since then the team has been working onanalysing the results and preparing the next explorations.
-This better knowledge of the environment is the first step towards its conservation.
-In addition, the regular analysis of the water makes it possible to assess the biodiversity.
+This expedition is part of the Vigilife - Sentinel Riversan ambitious worldwide biodiversity inventory program.
+The first expedition in this program, it took place from November 8 to 30, 2021, and since then the team has been working onanalyzing the results and preparing future explorations.
+This improved knowledge of the environment is the first step towards its conservation.
+In addition, regular water analysis enables us to assess biodiversity.

 This large-scale project is also an adventure project!
-Indeed, for the entire duration of the expedition, the four scientists accompanied by their two Amerindian guides lived in complete autonomy, setting up their camp in the forest each evening as they progressed.
-To get around, they boarded their dugout canoes with the 1 500 kg of equipment needed to take samples and capture images.
-And for food?
-The menu is based on the nature that surrounds our explorers.
-What better symbol of life in the tropics than a piranha dinner?
+For the duration of the expedition, the four scientists and their two Amerindian guides lived in complete autonomy, setting up camp in the forest each evening as they went along.
+To get around, they boarded their pirogues with the 1,500 kg of equipment needed for sampling and image capture.
+What about food?
+The menu is based on the nature surrounding our explorers.
+What better emblem of life in the tropics than a piranha dinner?

 Origin of the project

 Freshwater biodiversity is declining at an alarming rate, twice as fast as that of other ecosystems.
-Monitoring the biodiversity of large rivers is particularly difficult with traditional methods, as the organisms are often difficult to observe or capture.
-This is why Vincent Prié has turned to a particular method.
-This is the analysis of environmental DNA (eDNA).
+Monitoring biodiversity in large rivers is particularly difficult with traditional methods, as organisms are often difficult to observe or capture.
+For this reason, Vincent Prié has turned to a particular method.
+It's calledenvironmental DNA (eDNA) analysis.

 What is eDNA?

 One thing is common to all living things: all species release cells into their environment.
-Thanks to innovative methods, it is possible to collect and identify the DNA present in a given environment, and thus determine the organisms that occupy it.
-This technique has proven to be extremely effective in this context, as it allows the entire living world to be inventoried from a simple water sample and therefore without the need to capture organisms.
-Thus, the natural environment is not disturbed by research!
+Thanks to innovative methods, it is now possible to sample and identify the DNA present in a given environment, and thus determine the organisms occupying it.
+This technique has proved to be extremely effective in this context, as it enables the entire living environment to be inventoried from a simple water sample, without the need to capture organisms.
+In this way, the natural environment is not disturbed by the research!

 The team

 Vincent Prié has been passionate about exploring biodiversity for over twenty years.
 After working as a guide in southern Africa, he became a naturalist consultant.
-At the same time, he studied biology (doctoral thesis from the Muséum national d'Histoire naturelle obtained in 2013).
-Always curious about new adventures, he participates in various naturalist expeditions around the world.
-Between 2006 and 2020, he notably took part in the exploration of Santo aux Vanuatus, the Makay massif in Madagascar, the aquatic fauna of several African countries, Morocco, Guinea Bissau, Ivory Coast, Gabon, Namibia...
-Since 2015, he has been particularly interested in environmental DNA analyses, which make it possible to reveal biodiversity from water samples.
-He joined the SPYGEN laboratory in 2021 where he participates in R&D and develops environmental DNA analyses internationally.
-Today it is on the rivers that his scientific explorer's soul has led him.
-Thanks to this endowment, you can now embark with Vincent on a pirogue on the Maroni!
+At the same time, he is studying biology (PhD thesis from the Muséum national d'Histoire naturelle obtained in 2013).
+Always curious about new adventures, he takes part in various naturalist expeditions around the world.
+Between 2006 and 2020, he took part in theexploration of Santo aux Vanuatus, the Makay massif in Madagascar, and the aquatic fauna of several African countries: Morocco, Guinea Bissau, Côte d'Ivoire, Gabon, Namibia...
+Since 2015, he has been particularly interested in environmental DNA analysis, which reveals biodiversity from water samples.
+He joined the SPYGEN laboratory in 2021, where he participates in R&D and develops environmental DNA analyses internationally.
+Today, it's on rivers that his soul as a scientific explorer has led him.
+Thanks to this endowment, you can now join Vincent aboard a pirogue on the Maroni!

 The other members of the expedition